 /hrf-md:DocumentMetaData/hrf-md:AccessControl (OPTIONAL) - This element contains controls for access control - details are out of scope for this specification and MAY be specified by an hData Access Control specification.

 /hrf-md:DocumentMetaData/hrf-md:Consent (OPTIONAL) - This element contains controls for consent - details are out of scope for this specification and MAY be specified by an hData Access Control specification.
+It should be noted that consent MAY be PII, and in those cases MUST be protected from general unlimited disclosure.

 There are two more types that are being used in <hrf-md:DocumentMetaData>: <hrf-md:PedigreeInfo> and <hrf-md:LinkInfo>.
 This is the schema for <hrf-md:PedigreeInfo>